openSUSE/openSUSE-git/git-native-packaging.md

 In order to get inspiration to solve that let's look at how the current tarball based method does it.
-In openSUSE the canonical storage for sources is the openSUSE Build Service.
+In openSUSE the canonical storage for sources is the Open Build Service.
 So for example in the _openSUSE:Factory_ project the sources of the _lua-macros_ package look like this: